 Pictured above is the yam bean in various stages of being cut.
 Peel off the skin first with a vegetable peeler.
 Then cut them into half.
 Next, cut into slices as shown above.
 Finally, cut into strips.
 Don’t fret if they’re not uniform in size.
 They’re hand cut after all.

+For this dish, the cooking is the easy part.
+It is the preparation that will take patience and time.
 The yam bean has to be painstakingly hand cut if you want to achieve a better texture and mouthfeel.
-I have tried using a box grater before and the resulting dish turned out soggy and lacked the ‘bite’ of manual cutting.
+I tried using a box grater before and the resulting dish turned out soggy and lacked the ‘bite’ of manual cutting.
+So forget about using a box grater.

 The shredded cuttlefish deserves a special mention here.
 Although it is not the main ingredient in this jiu hu char recipe, it is the star ingredient and is the essence of this dish.
-It has a unique flavor that permeates the entire dish and makes it very appetizing.
+I love the unique flavor that permeates the entire dish and makes it very appetizing.
 In fact, this dish is named after this ingredient.
 Jiu Hu means cuttlefish in the Hokkien dialect.

 Shredded cuttlefish are usually available in Asian grocery stores in the market.
 Note that this is not the same as seasoned cuttlefish sold in supermarkets but dried cuttlefish that is used for cooking.
 I bought mine from a Chinese medical shop where they sold them in larger packets and I found them to be more value for money.